-Whenever anything seemingly bad happens in the world, many people today immediately clamor for the government to do something about it.
-That is sometimes an appropriate response, but many times it is not.
-For starters, government can't fix the world by decree.
+The goal of this chapter is not to bash all regulation but rather to critique specific financial regulations in the hopes of creating better regulatory policies in the (hopefully near) future.
+The place to start, I believe, is to think about what regulators and regulations cannot do, and that is fix the world by decree.
 Simply making an activity illegal does not mean that it will stop.
 Because the government faces a budget constraint and opportunity costs, it can't afford to monitor everyone all the time.
 What's bad for some is often good for others, so many people willingly supply illegal goods or activities.
 As a result, many illegal activities are commonplace; in no particular order, sodomy, drug use, reckless use of automobiles, and music piracy come to mind.
+This may seem like a simple point, but many people believe that regulation can really work if only regulations, and the regulators charged with enforcing them, are strengthened.
+If regulations failed in the past, they believe that means regulators needed more money or authority, or both.

-The second problem with relying on government to fix bad things is that government officials are not the angels many people assume they are.
-It's not your fault.
-Especially if you went through the U.S. public school system, you likely learned an interpretation of government called the public interest model.
-As its name suggests, the public interest model1posits that government officials work in the interests of the public, of "the people," if you will.
-It's the sort of thing Abraham Lincoln had in mind in his famous Gettysburg Address when he said "that government of the people, by the people, for the people, shall not perish from the earth."http://showcase.netins.net/web/creative/lincoln/speeches/gettysburg.htm That's outstanding political rhetoric, better than anything current spin artists concoct, but is it a fair representation of reality?
+The problem with this view, however, is that government officials may not be the angels many people assume they are.
+It's not their fault.
+Especially if they went through the U.S. public school system, they likely learned an interpretation of government called the public interest model.
+As its name suggests, the public interest model5 posits that government officials work in the interests of the public, of "the people," if you will.
+It's the sort of thing Abraham Lincoln had in mind in his famous Gettysburg Address when he said "that government of the people, by the people, for the people, shall not perish from the earth." showcase.netins.net/web/creative/lincoln/